Use 0.0 as the volume for non-amino acids that may still be present in data and might otherwise cause problemsvol_dict = {"A" : 88.6,

 Observations are very similar.
 There are differences that could be cause by a multitude of reasons.
 For example, the difference between volumetric observations in the CCS cell is different or being part of a polypeptide chain changes the volume of the amino acid.

 Next we will plot the predictions of the test set and compare them with observational data.
-Note that we apply each charge model seperately.
+Note that we apply each charge model separately.

 if len(ccs_df.index) < 1e4: